tannerburson/chore/README.md

 Other options include:

-    --concurrency 16 # number of concurrent worker processes, if using forked worker strategy --worker-strategy Chore::Strategy::ForkedWorkerStrategy # which worker strategy class to use --consumer Chore::Queues::SQS::Consumer # which consumer class to use Options are SQS::Consumer and Filesystem::Consumer.
+    --concurrency 16 # number of concurrent worker processes, if using forked worker strategy --worker-strategy Chore::Strategy::Working::ForkingStrategy # which worker strategy class to use --consumer Chore::Queues::SQS::Consumer # which consumer class to use Options are SQS::Consumer and Filesystem::Consumer.
 Filesystem is recommended for local and testing purposes only.
     --consumer-strategy Chore::Queues::Strategies::Consumer::ThreadedConsumerStrategy # which consuming strategy to use.
 Options are SingleConsumerStrategy and ThreadedConsumerStrategy.
 Threaded is recommended for better tuning your consuming profile
     --threads-per-queue 4 # number of threads per queue for consuming from a given queue.